mturki/Spatula/README.md

 Spatula
 ============

 A small/modest android library to bind fonts to common android text Views via annotations processing like (lowly) [butterknife][1].
-You can easely apply Typefaces on Views that extends 'TextView' like 'android.widget.Button' or 'android.widget.ToggleButton' or that extends android support design 'TextInputLayout'.
+You can easely apply Typefaces on Views that extends `TextView` like `android.widget.Button` or `android.widget.ToggleButton` or that extends android support design `TextInputLayout`.

-* Eliminates 'Typeface.createFromAsset' and 'view.setTypeface' by using by using @BindTypeface on fields.
+* Eliminates `Typeface.createFromAsset` and `view.setTypeface` by using by using `@BindTypeface` on fields.
 * Work fine with butterknife fields binding.
 * TypeFace Caching.